 Discovery that billions of planets in our galaxy may nurture life has spurred the search for extraterrestrial intelligence (SETI).
 If an epoch-shattering message were picked up by SETI, it likely will bring clues about religion in an advanced civilization.
 This would be of enormous value to us by suggesting what sort of religion can take a civilization beyond poverty, disease, strife, wars and pollution into a stable era of cosmic communication.
 Even greater than this is the exciting possibility of insight into a religion shared by millions of advanced civilizations.

-It may seem unusual to discuss extraterrestrial religion in relation to SETI but bear in mind that there is a great deal of religious material broadcast electronically in our own civilization, including the pleas addressed by every politician to God to bless his mismanagement of his constituents’ economy.
-It is therefore not unreasonable to anticipate that there will be religious content in the official material broadcast by an extraterrestrial civilization.
+It may seem unusual to discuss extraterrestrial religion in relation to SETI but bear in mind that there is a great deal of religious material broadcast electronically in our own civilization, including the pleas addressed by every politician for God to bless his own people and to deal severely with all others.
+It is therefore not unreasonable to anticipate that there will be religious content in the official material broadcast by an extraterrestrial civilization, alhough the crudities of terrestrial religions may be absent.